Professional skills in a resume: examples of skills and knowledge. Examples of professional skills and abilities in a resume

 Ideal manifestations of competence:

-1. Quickly recognize the approach of a conflict situation and take measures to dispose of the conflict
+1. Quickly recognize an approaching conflict situation and take measures to resolve the conflict

-2. When a conflict arises, discuss possible solutions and look for ways of reconciliation with opponents
+2. When a conflict arises, discuss possible ways solutions and looking for ways to reconcile with opponents

-3. Choose the necessary and optimal strategy of behavior in the conflict (withdrawal, compromise, cooperation, concessions)
+3. Choose the necessary and optimal strategy for behavior in conflict (withdrawal, compromise, cooperation, concessions)

-4. Stay open to dealing with conflict situations, do not take a defensive position
+4. Remain open to resolving conflict situations and do not become defensive

-5. Do not avoid conflict, but approach it with all determination and rationality
+5. Do not avoid conflict, but approach its resolution with determination and rationality

-6. Encourage opponents to openly discuss sensitive and contentious issues
+6. Encourage opponents to openly discuss sensitive and conflicting issues

 7. Consider facts, not loud arguments or emotional outbursts

-8. Eliminate contradictions between people with the help of convictions, diplomacy and logic, do not get personal
+8. Eliminate contradictions between people with the help of beliefs, diplomacy and logic, do not get personal

 9. Use the tools of “psychological aikido” to resolve conflict situations and prevent escalation

-10. Strive to resolve conflicts in such a way that a productive relationship can be maintained afterwards.
+10. Strive to resolve conflicts in a way that allows productive relationships to be maintained.

-Meaning: plan and allocate your time as efficiently as possible.
+Meaning: plan and distribute your time as efficiently as possible.

 Ideal manifestations of competence:

-1. Prioritize tasks according to their importance and urgency, focusing on the most important
+1. Prioritize tasks according to their importance and urgency, focusing efforts on what is most important

 2. Strive to minimize time killers in your schedule